 Most Common Types of Rats in the United States

-Although there are a significant number of different types of rat species in North America, there are two that are far and away the most commonplace:
+Although there are a significant number of different types of rat species in North America, there are two that are far and away from the most commonplace:

 - Roof rat